DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 She burst out into laughter.

-_TL TODO:_ Check `少女が噴きだす`

 "It has been a while since the last time I wore a skirt.
-The same about make-up, I don't think I ever thought about becoming more feminine.
+Not to mention make-up, I have never imagined myself becoming more feminine.
 ...But...
 Well, I see..."

-_TL TODO:_ Check second sentence `お化粧だって女の子っぽくなろうなんて考えもしないし`

 For a short while she laughed.
 But soon enough, his silver haired childhood friend's eyes showed sadness.